Groveland, Massachusetts: Points of interest

 The town supports baseball and soccer fields, basketball courts, picnic areas and parks, as well as boating facilities on the Merrimack River.
 In 2005, Groveland built Elm Park near its center, replacing a basketball court.
-The town also built a new basketball court half a mile away in the town's recreation area, the Pines.
-North Groveland is also home to attractions such as Stickney's Boulder and Cedardale.
-South Groveland contains notable attractions such as Washington Park, Nuns' Hill, Steve's Corner, and the Fertile Crescent.
-The town's sand pits, long a spot for automobile arson and adolescent hi-jinks, are soon to be converted into a mixed-income condominium complex.
+North Groveland is also home to attractions such as Stickney's Boulder.
+South Groveland contains notable attractions such as Washington Park, and Nuns' Hill.

 The Pines Recreation Area

-The Pines Recreation area comprises two basketball courts, two baseball diamonds, and facilities for cookouts, bonfires, fireworks observation, plus access to the Merrimack River.
-A skateboard area also exists, but is not as popular as in the past.
+The Pines Recreation area comprises two basketball courts, two baseball/softball diamonds, dog park, tennis and pickleball courts, playground, plus access to the Merrimack River.
 The Pines also provides a nature trail that runs through a wooded area along the river.
 Motor vehicles have been excluded from this trail so it is a quiet place to walk or jog.
-In addition to the sports facilities, the Pines Recreation area also provides swings and similar playground equipment for the youngest family members who might not yet be old enough to enjoy the sports facilities.